-- Students are eligible for election only if they have completed 75% of their coursework for the Juris Doctor degree in graded courses.
-"Graded coursework" includes courses taken for a grade at Emory, or taken for a grade at another ABA-accredited law school and reported as a pass on the Emory transcript, for which the credit was used to satisfy the Emory Juris Doctor degree requirements.
-It does not include courses taken pass/fail at Emory or elsewhere, and it does not include courses taken at non-ABA-accredited law schools. - For Emory Law Class of 2020: courses taken at non-US law schools for a grade, but which transfer to Emory Law as pass-fail units, will count as graded coursework for Coif eligibility purposes.
-Beginning with the class of 2021 and for all successive classes, such courses DO NOT count as graded coursework. - Students who come to Emory as transfer students, or who visit elsewhere as Emory students, are subject to the same eligibility rules as Emory students who begin their law school careers at Emory: they must complete 75% of their coursework in graded courses, and their grades must place them in the top 10% of their graduating class.
+• Students are eligible for election only if they have completed 75% of their coursework for the Juris Doctor degree in graded courses.
+"Graded coursework" includes courses taken for a grade at Emory or taken for a grade at another ABA-accredited law school and reported as a pass on the Emory transcript, for which the credit was used to satisfy the Emory Juris Doctor degree requirements.
+It does not include courses taken pass/fail at Emory or elsewhere, and it does not include courses taken at non-ABA-accredited law schools.
+This requirement is waived for the J.D. class of 2022.

+• Students who come to Emory as transfer students, or who visit elsewhere as Emory students, are subject to the same eligibility rules as Emory students who begin their law school careers at Emory.